 The Commission was established to deal with the problem of ensuring a meaningful Jewish continuity through Jewish education for the Jews of North America.
-It was initiated by the Mandel Associated Foundations as a partnership between the communal and the private sector.
-The partners - M.A.F., in cooperation with JWB and JESNA, and in collaboration with CJF - invited forty six distinguished community leaders, educators, scholars, rabbis and foundation leaders to join the Commission.
+It was initiated by the Mandel Associated Foundations a's a partnership between the communal and the private sector.
+The partners - M.A.F., in cooperation with JWB and JESNA, and in collaboration with JWB and JESNA, and in collaboration with CJF - invited forty six distinguished community leaders, educators, scholars, rabbis and foundation leaders to join the Commission.